 Dave holds an HBA in Philosophy and a Post-Graduate Diploma in Professional Writing from the University of Victoria.

-Sarah Dench is the Associate Vice President, Academic and Student Affairs, and serves as a member of the College’s Senior Management Team.
-In this position, Sarah works closely with the VP Academic supporting the academic and operational goals of Douglas College, and has overall responsibility for Learning Resources, the Registrar’s Office, and Student Affairs and Services.
+Sarah Dench is the Vice President, Student Affairs, and serves as a member of the College’s Senior Management Team.
+In this position, Sarah provides leadership on all aspects of student support and success, and has responsibility for Athletics and Recreation, Douglas International, Enrolment Services, Learning Resources, and Student Affairs and Services.

 Sarah received a BA (Psychology) from the University of Victoria, an MA (Women’s Studies) from Simon Fraser University.
 Her thesis work focused on the strategic enrollment management of women in engineering.

 Sherry Chin-Shue is Associate Vice-President of Human resources and serves as a member of the College’s Senior Management Team.
 With over 25 years experience delivering strategic and operational HR programs and services, Sherry provides senior-level human resources and labour relations advice and leadership to the College and oversees all HR operations and programs including advisory services, systems and compliance, organizational development, compensation, recruitment labour relations and disability management.
 She works closely with the HR team to ensure HR practices and priorities support the needs of employees and clients and align with the objectives of the College’s Strategic Plan and Human Resources strategy.